 Procedure 52.
-Using CLEinstall to update the system configuration after adding a service blade to a system
+Using CLEinstall to update the system configuration after adding a blade to a system

-- 1. Update the CLEinstall.conf file with the service blade changes. - 2.
-Execute the CLEinstall command, including the --xthwinvfile and --xthwinvxmlfile options, to update the system and prepare a boot image.
-CLEinstall options -xthwinvfile and -xthwinvxmlfile order the CLEinstall program to make the hardware changes.
+- 1. Update the CLEinstall.conf file with the blade changes. - 2.
+Execute the CLEinstall command, including the --xthwinvxmlfile option, to update the system and prepare a boot image.
+The CLEinstall --xthwinvxmlfile option orders the CLEinstall program to use previously captured configuration information (see Procedure 51 on page 220).
 If using a partition and not the entire machine, use pN instead of s0.

-''' smw:~ # ./CLEinstall --label=LABEL --upgrade \ --xthwinvfile=/root/bst/xthwinv.s0.out --xthwinvxmlfile=/root/bst/xthwinv.s0.xml \ --configfile=/home/crayadm/release/CLEinstall.conf '''
+''' smw:~ # ./CLEinstall --label=LABEL --upgrade --XTrelease=4.0.46 \ --xthwinvxmlfile=/home/crayadm/install.4.0.46/xthwinv.s0.xml \ --configfile=/home/crayadm/install.4.0.46/CLEinstall.conf '''